GitExplorer1243/PPJA-Redux-JA-Edition-fan-made-/README.md

 - (Addition by me) Green Bell Peppers will grant 60% of harvest rewards and sell price than Yellow, Orange, and Red ones.
 - Will change the Lettuce, Onion, and Red Onion sprites to the new sprites.
 - Will rebalance gift taste values: Leo will have simular gift tastes to Jas and Vincent, and will make Emily feel more positive about items related to clothing/sewing.
+- Possibly a few more crops to grow in the Winter (A few added for Year 1, some for Year 2, and possibly Year 3).
+There is like five crops (Bay Leaf, Ginseng (all season crop), Elderberry (year 2 crop), Juniper Berry, and Mint) you can grow in Winter (addition by me).

 Mizu's Flowers
 -----